-π why you'll love this kiwi simple syrup
+why this kiwi syrup recipe works:

-π ingredients
+🛒 ingredients

-See recipe card for quantities.
+See the recipe card for the exact quantities.

-π₯ all about kiwi fruit
+🥝 all about kiwi fruit

 - how to pick a kiwi - select fruit that has a bit of a squish to it when you gently press it.
 If a kiwi is as hard as a rock, they aren't ripe yet.
 If it's very soft or wrinkly, it's overripe.